slamby/slamby-tau/readme.md

 `Name`: name of the dataset.
 Use A-Z,a-z,0-9_ characters.

-`NgramCount`: Maximum ngram value of your database. `Default value is 3`.
+`NgramCount`: Maximum n-gram value of your database. `Default value is 3`.

 `TagField`: the tagfield name from your sample JSON document.